skpaul/Install-erpnext-v14-on-windows-11-using-docker/README.md

 # Install ERPNext v14 Windows-11 Using Docker

-An easy and step-by-step guide to install Frappe Bench in Windows 11 using Docker and install Frappe/ERPNext application
+An easy and step-by-step guide to install `ERPNext` application in Windows 11 using Docker.

 ### Pre-requisites